hasanmoudud/geocompr/main.md

 <!-- The book's title was also influential, forming the basis of the word *algebra*. -->
 <!-- ] -->
 In the computing age algorithm refers to a series of steps that solves a problem, resulting in a pre-defined output.
-Inputs must be formally defined: "the information for the problem is stored in a suitable data structure" [@wise_gis_2001].
+Inputs must be formally defined in a suitable data structure [@wise_gis_2001].
 Algorithms often start as flow charts or psuedocode showing the aim of the process before being implemented in code.
 To ease usability, common algorithms are often packaged inside functions, which may hide some or all of the steps taken (unless you look at the function's source code, see section \@ref(functions)).

-Geoalgorithms are a type of algorithm that take geographic data in and, generally, return geographic results.
+Geoalgorithms such, as those we encountered in Chapter \@ref(gis), are algorithms that take geographic data in and, generally, return geographic results (alternative terms for the same thing include *GIS algorithms* and *geometric algorithms*).
-Also referred to as *GIS algorithms* and *geometric algorithms*, an entire academic field --- *Computational Geometry*, a branch of computer science --- is dedicated to their study and development [@berg_computational_2008].
+That may sound simple but it is a deep subject with an entire academic field --- *Computational Geometry*, a branch of computer science --- dedicated to their study [@berg_computational_2008].

-A simple example is an algorithm that finds the centroid of an object.
+An example is an algorithm that finds the centroid of a polygon.
+There are many approaches to centroid calculation, some of which work only on specific types of [spatial data](https://en.wikipedia.org/wiki/Centroid).
+For the purposes of this section, we choose an approach that is easy to visualize: breaking the polygon into many triangles and finding the centroid of each of these, an approach discussed by @kaiser_algorithms_1993 alongside other centroid algorithms.
-As with many problems, it helps to break the overall task into chunks at the outset (these could be presented as a schematic diagram or pseudocode):
+It helps to further break-down this approach into discrete tasks before writing any code (these could be presented as a schematic diagram or pseudocode):

 1. Divide the polygon into contiguous triangles
 2. Find the centroid of each triangle
 3. Find the area of each triangle
 4. Find the area-weighted mean of triangle centroids
+5. Return the result

-These steps may sound straightforward, but require some work, even for the simple case of convex polygons containing no holes that we will use.
+These steps may sound straightforward, but converting words into working code requires some work and plenty of trial-and-error, even when the inputs are constrained.^[
+The algorithm will only work for *convex polygons*, which contain no internal angles greater than 180° --- no star shapes allowed.
+]
-The basic representation of a polygon object is in a matrix representing the vertices between which straight lines are drawn (the first and last points must be the same).
+The simplest data structure of a polygon is a matrix of x and y coordinates in which each row represents a vertex tracing the polygon's border in order where the first and last rows are identical [@wise_gis_2001].
 In this case we'll create a polygon with 5 vertices in base R, building on an example from *GIS Algorithms* [@xiao_gis_2016 see [github.com/gisalgs](https://github.com/gisalgs/geom) for Python code], as illustrated in Figure \@ref(fig:polymat):